ishiko-cpp/types/README.md

-# Ishiko/C++ - Types
+# Ishiko/C++ Types

 Fundamental types used across several Ishiko/C++ projects.

 # Contents

-- Include: Directory containing the public headers for the project.
+- include: Directory containing the public headers for the project.
 - Lib: Directory where the build process puts the compiled libraries.
 - Makefiles: The makefiles used to build the project
 - Source: The source code for the project.